dvidelabs/flatcc/README.md

 multiple schema can be concatenated in a single file if so desired (see also the bfbs2json example).

-Files can be generated to stout using (--stdout).
+Files can be generated to stdout using (--stdout).
 C headers will be ordered and concatenated, but otherwise identical to the separate file output.
 Each include statement is guarded so this will not lead to missing include files.
 When including builder logic.